Technology15 min read

 These additions are fully testable in 2026.
 If you're using study materials from before mid-2024, make sure they cover v1.1 objectives.

-Important for 2026: Cisco is restructuring its certification program — DevNet Associate becomes CCNA Automation (Feb 2026), CyberOps becomes CCNA Cybersecurity (Feb 2026), and the Wireless track returns as standalone (March 2026).
+Important for 2026: Cisco is restructuring its certification program — DevNet Associate becomes CCNA Automation and CyberOps Associate becomes CCNA Cybersecurity on February 3, 2026, while CCNP and CCIE Wireless debut in March 2026.
 These changes don't affect the core CCNA 200-301, but they expand your career path options after passing.

 The 6 CCNA Domains and Weights